 Right from the start, the Canon RF lens roadmap was ambitious.
 However, when the new RF-mount mirrorless system was announced back in 2018, we had no idea how quickly, comprehensively and aggressively Canon would mature its new ecosystem.

-Fast-forward to 2020 and the Canon RF lens roadmap features almost all of the lenses that an amateur or professional photographer could want, from wide-angle 15-35mm f/2 pro zooms to 800mm f/11 budget mega-telephotos.
-And with the in-body image stabilization of the Canon EOS R5 and Canon EOS R6, they all benefit from super-stability on the latest bodies even if they don't possess lens IS.Â
+Fast-forward to 2022 and the Canon RF lens roadmap features almost all of the lenses that an amateur or professional photographer could want, from wide-angle 15-35mm f/2.8 pro zooms to 800mm f/11 budget mega-telephotos.
+And with the in-body image stabilization of the Canon EOS R5, EOS R6 and EOS R3, they all benefit from super-stability on the latest bodies even if they don't incorporate lens IS.

-Of course, they're also fully compatible with and perform fantastically on the Canon EOS R and Canon EOS RP, as well as the dedicated astrophotography body Canon EOS Ra.Â
+Of course, they're also fully compatible with and perform fantastically on the Canon EOS R and Canon EOS RP, as well as the dedicated astrophotography body Canon EOS Ra.

 The Canon RF mount has the same 54mm diameter, but boasts a flange focal distance (the space between the lens and the sensor) of 20mm (24mm shorter than that of the EF/EF-S mount, thanks to the lack of mirror) and 12 electrical contacts (4 more than EF/EF-S, providing faster communication).

-Most of the first generations of RF lenses were geared towards taking full advantage of the new mount, resulting in premium-performing but premium-priced optics.
+Most of the first generation of RF lenses were geared towards taking full advantage of the new mount, resulting in premium-performing but premium-priced optics.
 Now, however, the range includes affordable primes, zooms and super-telephotos, meaning that there's something for photographers of all levels and budgets.

 Current Canon RF prime lenses